Southport: Water

-Marine Lake lies nestled between the town centre and the sea and is used for a variety of water-sports including water-skiing, sailing and rowing.
+Marine Lake lies nestled between the town centre and the sea and is used for water-sports including water-skiing, sailing and rowing.
 The lake is home to the West Lancashire Yacht Club and Southport Sailing Club, both of which organise dinghy racing.
 The annual Southport 24 Hour Race, organised by the West Lancashire Yacht Club, is an endurance race of national standing, with an average turnout of 60 to 80 boats.
 In 2006, the event marked its 40th anniversary.

 Cycling

-The flat and scenic route alongside the beach is very popular with cyclists, and is the start of the Trans Pennine Trail, a cycle route running across the north of the country to Selby in North Yorkshire, through Hull and on to Hornsea on the east coast.
+The flat and scenic route alongside the beach is popular with cyclists, and is the start of the Trans Pennine Trail, a cycle route running across the north of the country to Selby in North Yorkshire, through Hull and on to Hornsea on the east coast.

-In June 2008, Cycling England announced Southport as one of the 11 new cycling towns.
-These 11 towns shared £47 million from the government to be spent solely on cycling schemes in the towns.
+In June 2008, Cycling England announced Southport as one of the 11 new cycling towns, which shared £47 million from the government to be spent solely on cycling schemes in the towns.
 Southport's Cycling Towns programme aims to encourage tourism and leisure cycling, create regeneration opportunities and significantly increase cycling to school.

 There are now many cycle lanes in Southport and more are planned, to encourage cycling in the town.